That’s what most of us say when we don’t want our kids to use our mobile devices.

 And it’s true, a $700 phone is definitely not a toy.
 That said, phones and tables are undeniably a source of entertainment for children.
 The occasional cartoon, a game now and then… Kids are increasingly comfortable with technology and are very skilled at using electronic devices.

 When they play under parental supervision, there’s no problem.
 But the truth of the matter is that we often hand over our cell phones when we need to occupy little ones as we rush to finish the dishes or change the younger sibling’s diaper.
-It’s also a go-to solution for long car rides.
+It’s also a go-to solution for long car rides or when confined home.

 You may be glad to know that you can limit how your phone is used by deactivating features and restricting access to certain applications.
 All this results in a “safer” environment for your kids.

 Here are a few free solutions that you might find useful.

 Apple owners will be interested in a cool feature that can temporarily turn your device into a single application: Guided Access.

 It’s great because young users can’t open anything that hasn’t been authorized by you.
 All they get is one game or application (like YouTube), and if they want to access something else, they will need your passcode or fingerprint.